Maui Forest Bird Recovery Project

 Graduate Student Research

 These projects are co-advised through an external university advisor and MFBRP.
 Financial responsibilities are up to the student, but MFBRP may be able to help identify and procure funds.
 MFBRP may be able to provide housing, office space, data support, field logistics, and equipment.
 Each student and project is reviewed on a case by case basis.
-For more information, please contact mounceATmauiforestbirds.org.
+For more information, please contact infoATmauiforestbirds.org.

-Here is selection of past work:
+Here is a selection of past research:

 Alex Wang

-‘Akohekohe Movements
+‘Ākohekohe Movements

-Investigation of the dispersal of ‘Ākohekohe.
-Alex Wang used radio-telemetry to document ‘Ākohekohe movements and take foraging observations of both adults and juveniles.
-He was able to record hourly and daily movements, monitoring foraging and breeding habits as well.
+Investigation of the dispersal of ‘ākohekohe.
+Alex Wang used radio-telemetry to document ‘ākohekohe movements and conduct foraging observations of both adults and juveniles.

 Alex found that adults tended to stay in the same general area, whereas juveniles roamed over much larger areas.
-These long-distance juvenile movements led a few individuals to dip lower in elevations, where higher densities of mosquitoes can persist.
+These long-distance juvenile movements led a few individuals to dip lower in elevation, where higher densities of mosquitoes can persist.
 This increases the risk for disease exposure.

 Wang Alex X, Paxton E.H, Mounce H.L, Hart PJ.
 2020.
 Divergent movement patterns of adult and juvenile ‘Akohekohe, an endangered Hawaiian Honeycreeper.
 Journal of Field Ornithology.